cover-me/instrDAQ/README.md

 * `offset`: The program converts every number in a string returned by the `VISA Read` function.
 Use `offset` to intercepts a portion of the string.
 ### Sweep with commands requiring two parameters
 The `Step` on the program interface can be used as a second parameter for `OutCmd` when the value of `SwpAvl` is `TRUE` and there is a `##` in `OutCmd`.
 The `#` in `OutCmd` will be replaced with `To` and the `##` with `Step`.
-### a reading command returns vary vary many readings
+### a reading command returns very very many readings
 Use `RdName=name{n}`, which equals to `RdName=name1&name2&name3...$namen`
 ### Delay after executing a command
 `cmd@seconds@message`